 A chamber is used to test the temperature cycling effect on the personal computers.
 An external cycle timer is used to control the event input for switching the set point.
-The products under test are required to stay at 60 $^{\circ}$ C for 1 hour and -10 $^{\circ}$ C for 30 minutes.
-The transition interval between high-low temperature is required to be 5 minutes.
-Make the following setup:
+The products under test are required to stay at 60° C for 1 hour and -10 °C for 30 minutes.
+The transition interval between high-

-EIFN=SP.P2 A1FN=TIMR OUT1=REVR, Relay Output OUT2=COOL, 4-20mA Output SPMD=MINR IN1U=°C DP1=1-DP
+EIFN=SPP2 A1FN=TIMR OUT1=REVR, Relay Output OUT2=COOL, 4-20mA Output SPMD=MINR IN1U=°C DP1=1-DP